ikopyl/Operating-Systems-HW1-Summer-2018/README.md

 To achieve this, I used the system call `write()` to output a given string to a console, and a function `sprintf()` to format the string (primarily to insert a name to the specified string template).

-Other things that I used in this project: since I didn't want to have the length of the char array `out` (that would store the formatted string) to be arbitrarily determined and hardcoded, I implemented a fuction `mystrlen()` that counts the number of characters in a given char array.
+Other things that I used in this project: since I didn't want to have the length of the char array `out` (that would store the formatted string) to be arbitrarily determined and hard-coded, I implemented a fuction `mystrlen()` that counts the number of characters in a given char array.
 I used that function to dynamically determine the size of the array `out`.
 While implementing that function I allowed myself to leverage some pointers arithmetic to count the number of elements in the array.

 ## Building Instructions